Planning an Ireland Itinerary That Won’t Ruin Your Vacation

 And then there are a few places that are kind of on their own – The Cliffs of Moher, Clifden in Connemara, Belfast, and the Giant's Causeway.

-Though our trip was longer than average (3 weeks as opposed to 10 days), there was still no way to visit all of these sites and enjoy it.
+Though our trip was longer than average (3 weeks as opposed to 10 days), there was still no way to visit all of these sites and enjoy the trip.

-Not only would we spend most of our time driving, but we wouldn't have time to enjoy what we were seeing – not to mention missing everything in between!
+Not only would we spend most of our time driving, but we wouldn't have time to experience the spots we did visit – not to mention missing everything in between!

 It's Hard to Choose – I Know!